Nictiz/Nictiz-tooling-testscripts/generate/README.md

   The TestScript resources can use the `nts:in-targets` to define which element should be included in a target (see above).
 Multiple extra targets may be separated using comma's.
   Note: if there are subfolders in the folder on which an additional target is defined, each variant of the input folder will contain the full set of subfolders (but with slightly different content, of course).
 - `targets`: This parameter contains the default target '#default', to which the targets defined in `targets.additional` are added.
 Used when building the default target is unwanted.
 - `version.addition`: a string that will be added verbatim to the value in the `TestScript.version` from the input file.
 If this element is absent, it will be populated with this value.
+- `convert.to.json.file`: the path of a writable file where all referenced JSON fixtures are collected that don't exists, but for which an XML counterpart exists.
+This file can be used for the 'convertXmlToJson' script in this repo).
+If this parameter is not set, this situation will be treated like any other missing fixture and the build will fail.

 ### Building multiple projects